Canon 40D versus Canon 50D

 |Olympus E-30 (⇒ lft | rgt)||optical||YES||2.7||230||swivel||no||8000||5.0||13||YES|

 Both the 40D and the 50D have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the 50D was followed by the Canon 60D.

 So what is the bottom line?
-Is the Canon 40D better than the Canon 50D or vice versa?
+Is there a clear favorite between the Canon 40D and the Canon 40D?
 The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been on the market for longer (launched in August 2007).

 Reasons to prefer the Canon EOS 50D:

 - More detail: Has more megapixels (15.1 vs 10.1MP), which boosts linear resolution by 22%.

 - More detailed LCD: Has a higher resolution rear screen (920k vs 230k dots).

 - More compact: Is smaller (146x108mm vs 146x108mm) and will fit more readily into a bag.